Physics177-2022/Physics177-2022.github.io/syllabus.md

 john.barton@ucr.edu

 ### Office hours
-Weekly office via Zoom.
+Weekly office hours via Zoom.
 See the Slack group for weekly details on the meeting time.

 # Course summary